Last updated on September 19, 2025

 Karumonix, the Rat King | Illustration by Helge C. Balzer

-Infect commanders, for our purposes, are legendary creatures that work well with Magic’s infect mechanic.
+Infect commanders, for our purposes, are legendary creatures that work well with Magic’s infect mechanic, either distributing poison counters themselves or benefiting from poison.
 Infect is a keyword ability found on creatures that changes how they deal damage.
 If a creature with infect attacks a player, instead of doing damage, they put a number of poison counters on that player equal to their power.
 A player with 10 poison counters loses the game.
-If an infect creature would deal damage to a creature, they instead place -1/-1 counters on that creature in a number equal to their power.
+If an infect creature would deal damage to a creature, they instead place -1/-1 counters on that creature equal to their power.

 Infect commanders typically interact with poison counters through proliferation, or they grant other creatures the ability to distribute poison counters.
-Some commanders that buff your creatures can also make good infect commanders, since they allow a small infect creature to become a much larger threat.
+Legends that buff your creatures can also make good infect commanders, since they allow a small infect creature to become a much larger threat.

 #15.
 Karumonix, the Rat King